Luchithaj/Test-lang/README.md

 This was built for SE2062 - TestLang++ (Java) - Backend API Testing DSL.

 Features implemented:
-- Custom lexer and parser (no JFlex/CUP, wrote my own)
+- JFlex + CUP-based lexer and parser
 - AST for representing parsed code
 - Code generation to JUnit 5
 - Variable substitution in URLs and request bodies
 - HTTP client integration
 - Spring Boot backend for testing
+- Test validation (1 request + 2+ assertions per test)
+- Proper error handling with line numbers

 The generated tests show up in a nice JUnit tree view with green checkmarks and everything.